 What my vacation really taught me was that as a travel blogger, it’s so easy to become consumed by your blog that you can sometimes miss the forest through the trees.
 As a blogger, you’re always connected, there are always emails to answer, you begin to look at your trips through the blog posts they can become, and, before you know it, your life becomes your blog and your blog becomes your life.

 And when that happens, you get burnt out, and, like in any other job, you lose your fire for it.
 You don’t hate it, but it’s now “work.”

 And then the light bulb in my head came on: I need to take more vacations.
 I need to take more trips offline and trips that won’t make it on this blog.
 Not all my travels can be about this blog.
 Some just need to be for me…and only me.

 While I was gone, my blog didn’t explode.
 My readers didn’t all hit unsubscribe.
 The world didn’t end.
 No email came that required an immediate response.
 My life wasn’t over!

 Over the last year, I’ve let this blog become my life instead of it just being part of my life.
-It’s so easy to be connected that I (and I think many other bloggers) forget that we can disconnect and everything will be alright.
+It’s so easy to be connected that I (and I think many other bloggers) forget that we can disconnect and everything will be all right.